CharlesAMoss/epic_RepeatCounter/README.md

 # _ Repeat Counter _

-##### _Compare a list of words to a single word and display how many times the word appears in the list of words. , 8/13/2015_
+##### _Compare a list of words to a single word and display how many times the word appears in the list of words. , 8/14/2015_

 #### By Charles Moss

 ## Description

-_User inputs a single word and body of text, program returns the number of times that the word  may be found in the body of text. **(exp. input: "buffalo" and input: "Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo" Output: 8 )**_
+_User inputs a single word and body of text, program returns the number of times that the word  may be found in the body of text. **(exp. input: "buffalo" and input: "Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo."
+Output: 8 )**_

 ## Setup